 - The abused becomes the abuser

-Having a positive self-image with a healthy self-esteem is obviously the opposite of low self-esteem.
-However, this can also have a negative meaning as it is often perceived as vanity, pride and arrogance.
+Having a positive self-image and healthy self-esteem is the opposite of low self-esteem.
+However, this can also have a negative meaning as it is often perceived as vanity, pride, and arrogance.
 Ironically, these character traits are more often consequences of a poor self-image than a healthy one.
 What does pride look like?

-- An arrogant opinion of ourselves in relation to others
+- An arrogant opinion of ourselves compared to others

 - Attention seeking.

-The Bible is without a doubt the safest place to turn to when we want to seek our true identity.
-It is not tainted by human perspective and opinion.
+The Bible is without a doubt the safest place to turn to when we want to seek our true identity because it is not affected by human perspective and opinion.
 The first step on the road to self-acceptance is knowing who you are in Christ.
-We are created in God’s image and our value should be firmly planted in God, from whom we get true love and affirmation.
+We are created in God’s image and our value should be firmly planted in God, the one from whom we get true love and affirmation.

-Self-esteem can be a difficult subject amongst Christians because we are told to humble ourselves.
+Self-esteem can be a difficult subject for Christians because we are told to humble ourselves.
 For many, this means self-sacrifice and putting themselves down.
-This is not what the Bible means.
+However, this is not what the Bible means.

 A biblical view of self-love is the basis for self-acceptance.
-We may accept that we are weak and imperfect without wearing it as a label, but also not to think too highly of ourselves.
-We need a realistic balance between accepting our own sin, failures and imperfections while acknowledging our gifts, abilities and achievements too.
+We can accept that we are weak and imperfect without it depreciating our self-esteem.
+We need a realistic balance between accepting our sins, failures, and imperfections while acknowledging our gifts, abilities, and achievements too.

-So it seems that in order to have harmony in our lives, we need to aim for a healthy self-acceptance through knowing who we are, warts and all.
+It seems that to have harmony in our lives, we need to aim for healthy self-acceptance through knowing who we are, warts and all.
 It may be a lengthy road, but one well worth embarking on.
 We have to accept we are not perfect, but we do not have to believe we are less worthy than anybody else.

 - Understanding our personality type is a good place to start.
 We all think and behave differently and that is ok.
 God made us unique.

-- Recognize your own self-worth.
-Know the value you bring to other people and situations.
-We all have something to contribute.
+- Recognize your self-worth.
+Know the value you bring to other people and situations because we all have something to contribute.

-- Self-esteem issues may be specific to certain areas of your life only, like work or relationships.
-Identify the cause and find solutions to overcome them.
+- Self-esteem issues may be specific to certain areas of your life only, such as work or relationships.
+Identify the causes and find solutions to overcome them.